remiberthoz/anki-periodic-table-memory-pegs/README.md

 ### Getting started

-The latest release is available on Ankiweb
+The latest release is available on AnkiWeb
 [shared deck page](https://ankiweb.net/shared/info/490209917).

 If you want to use the work-in-progress version to the next release,